Holy See–Syria relations: Humanitarian efforts

 The Vatican has played a key role in the humanitarian response to the Syrian crisis.
 Caritas Internationalis, the Catholic Church's charity arm, has been active in Syria, providing aid to those affected by the war, regardless of their religious affiliation.
 The Holy See has repeatedly urged the international community to prioritize humanitarian assistance and reconciliation efforts in Syria.

 Post-Assad regime relations

 After the fall of the Assad regime in December 2024, Pope Francis appealed to the Syrian rebels who overthrew President Bashar al-Assad to bring stability to the nation and to lead with a spirit of unity.

 After the death of Pope Francis in April 2025, President Ahmed al-Sharaa expressed his condolences, praising the Pope for standing with the Syrian people and speaking out against injustice.
 He said the pontiff’s compassion and moral courage would continue to inspire the nation.

 In June 2025, Pope Leo XIV addressed the attack on Mar Elias Church in Damascus, Syria.
 He prayed for the victims, entrusting them to God’s mercy, and expressed his sympathy and prayers for the wounded and their families.
+On 11 January 2026, Leo XIV addressed the clashes in Aleppo between the Syrian transitional government and the Syrian Democratic Forces, saying that “persistent tensions are causing the deaths of many people,” and calling for peace and dialogue.

+On 14 May 2026, a senior Syrian diplomatic source told The Media Line that preparations were underway for a possible meeting between al-Sharaa and Leo XIV.